Stronger Families. Stronger Communities. Stronger Washington

 Peter practices many areas of law throughout his career; including Estate Planning, Business/Corporate Law, Family Law, Criminal Prosecution, Workers’ Compensation, as well as Personal Injury.

-Peter also volunteers time to assist victims of domestic violence and assaults, non-profits, and new entrepreneurs with business formation and business planning.
+Peter also volunteers pro bono time to assist victims of domestic violence and assaults, non-profits, and new entrepreneurs with business formation and business planning.

-Peter is a board member and past president of the Centralia College Foundation, past president of the Lewis County Bar Association and past president of Lewis County Bar Legal Aid, active board member with the Lewis Economic Development Council, host of the AM1470 KELA “Let’s Talk About It” show, volunteers with WATCH D.O.G.S.
-(Dads of Great Students)in Centralia and the Hub City Mission, and also serves as a Mentor at WF West High School in Chehalis and as a Mentor for the Morton High School Mock Trial Team.
+Peter is a board member and past president of the Centralia College Foundation, past president of the Lewis County Bar Association and past president of Lewis County Bar Legal Aid, host of the AM1470 KELA “Let’s Talk About It” show, volunteers with WATCH D.O.G.S.
+(Dads of Great Students)in Centralia, Miss Lewis County Scholarship Program, United Way of Lewis County, and the Hub City Mission, and also served as a Mentor at WF West High School in Chehalis and as a Mentor for the Morton High School Mock Trial Team.

 The Abbarno family attends Bethel Church in Chehalis and are active in their church and with the Hub City Mission.
 Peter and his wife Holly have coached many local sport teams and they started and still help coordinate the Centralia School Supply Drive to support families and students in the Centralia School District.